-As building envelope & restoration specialists, NODE specializes in Local Law 11 (LL11), issues many FISP reports, and administers countless follow up repair programs.
-Our comprehensive knowledge & extensive experience qualifies us to guide managing agents and building owners through the often-complex inspection and repair process.
-As an accredited special inspection agency, we perform all D.O.B. required inspections.
+As building envelope & restoration design specialists, NODE specializes in Facade Inspection and Safety Program Compliance aka Local Law 11 (LL11), provides many FISP reports, and administers countless follow up repair programs.
+Our comprehensive knowledge & extensive experience qualifies us to guide managing agents, building owners and contractors through the often-complex inspection and repair process.
 The goal is to achieve timely compliance & a safe status for your property.

 Ready for the Next FISP Sub-Cycle?